Pure Geometric Branes and Mass Hierarchy: Introduction

 \section{Introduction}

-Motivated by string/M theory, the brane world scenario has been increasing interest during recent years (see \cite{Rubakov2001,Kubyshin2001,Csaki2004,Mannheim2005,Dzhunushaliev2010} for introduction).
-In this scenario, our world (including Standard Model matter fields) is trapped in a four-dimensional submanifold (called brane) embedded in a fundamental multi-dimensional space-time (called bulk), while the gravity still propagates in the whole space-time.
-This scenario provides a mechanism that one could possibly solve some disturbing problems of high-energy physics, such as the hierarchy problem (the problem of why the electroweak scale $M_{\text{EW}}\approx 1 $TeV is so different from the Planck scale $M_{\text{Pl}}\approx 10^{16} $TeV) and the cosmological constant problem \cite{Arkani-Hamed1998,Antoniadis1998,Randall1999,Randall1999a,Csaki1999,Cline1999}.
-A landmark theory in brane world scenario is the Randall-Sundrum (RS) model put forward in 1999 \cite{Randall1999,Randall1999a}.
-In RS1 model \cite{Randall1999}, only one compact extra dimension with the topology $S^1/Z_2$ and two 3-branes located at boundaries are required.
-The one called visible brane is that our word lives on and the other called invisible brane is that spin-2 gravitons localize on.
-The hierarchy problem is solved in this model by introducing an exponential warp factor to warp the extra dimension and further this warped extra dimension generates an exponential hierarchy to decrease the Planck scale to weak scale on the visible brane.
-For micro-size of extra dimension, the gravity is indeed effective four-dimensional from a macro-scale point of view.
-When the radius of $S^1$ approaches infinite large, the RS1 model transforms to RS2 model \cite{Randall1999a}.
-Even the extra dimension is noncompact now, nevertheless, effective Newtonian gravity still can be recovered on the brane in this model.
-Since then a lot of brane world models have been proposed and the corresponding researches such as the mechanisms for localization of SM matter fields on the brane have been widely discussed, see e.g. \cite{DeWolfe2000,Gremm2000,Gremm2000a,Csaki2000,Campos2002,Wang2002,Charmousis2003,Bazeia2004a,Liu2007, Liu2008,Dzhunushaliev2009,Dzhunushaliev2010a,Liu2010b,Liu2011}.
+Motivated by string/M theory, the braneworld scenario has been intensively studied more than a decade (see Refs. \refcite{Rubakov2001,Kubyshin2001,Csaki2004,Dzhunushaliev2010} for an introduction).
+In this scenario, our universe is trapped in a four-dimensional submanifold (called brane) embedded in a fundamental multi-dimensional spacetime (called bulk).
+This scenario provides us a mechanism to solve some disturbing problems of high-energy physics, such as the gauge hierarchy problem (the problem of why the electroweak scale $M_{\text{EW}}\approx 1 $TeV is so different from the Planck scale $M_{\text{Pl}}\approx 10^{16} $TeV) and the cosmological constant problem\cite{Arkani-Hamed1998,Antoniadis1998,Randall1999,Randall1999a}.
+A landmark theory in braneworld scenario is the Randall-Sundrum (RS) model put forward in 1999 \cite{Randall1999,Randall1999a}.
+The configuration of RS1 model is two 3-branes locate at the boundaries of a 5-dimensional AdS slice \cite{Randall1999}.
+We are living on the brane with negative tension while massless spin-2 graviton is localized on the brane with positive tension.
+The hierarchy problem is solved by introducing a warp factor to warp the extra dimension, and further the warped extra dimension red-shifts the Planck scale to electroweak scale on the negative tension brane.
+When the radius of extra dimension approaches infinite, the negative tension brane is removed and one gets the RS2 model \cite{Randall1999a}.
+Even the extra dimension is noncompact now, effective 4-dimensional Newtonian gravity still can be recovered on the remaining brane.
+A lot of relevant issues have been widely discussed based on the braneworld models, see e.g., Refs. \refcite{Goldberger1999a,Lykken2000,DeWolfe2000,Gremm2000,Gremm2000a,Csaki2000,Campos2002,Wang2002,Charmousis2003,Bazeia2004a,Liu2007,Liu2008,Dzhunushaliev2009,Dzhunushaliev2010a,Liu2010b,Liu2011,Liu2012,Liu2013,Guo2014,Bazeia2014}.